adammoro/my-gpt/README.md

 Please note that this code is unofficial and not directly provided or supported by OpenAI.
 For official guides and documentation, refer to the [OpenAI platform documentation](https://platform.openai.com/docs/guides/fine-tuning).

+## Disclaimer

+This code is provided as-is, with no warranties or guarantees of any kind.
+The author is not responsible for any damages or losses that may occur as a result of using this code.
+Use at your own risk.
+Please be aware that this code may contain bugs or other issues that could cause harm to your computer or other devices.
+The user assumes all risk associated with using this code.